syncfusion-content/blazor-docs/blazor/tooltip/setting-dimension.md

 ---
 layout: post
 title: Setting Dimension in Blazor Tooltip Component | Syncfusion
-description: Learn about Setting Dimension in Blazor Tooltip component of Syncfusion, and more details.
+description: Learn here all about Setting Dimension in Syncfusion Blazor Tooltip component and more.
 platform: Blazor
 control: Tooltip
 documentation: ug
 ---

-# Setting Dimension
+# Setting Dimension in Blazor Tooltip Component

 ## Height and width